Věra Hainzová: Bibliography

-Věra Hainzová (maiden name Bruneová) studied at the State School of Graphics in Prague under Professor Zdenek Balaš and Professor Petr Dillinger and at the Academy of Arts, Architecture and Design in Prague under Professor Antonín Kybal, where she successfully graduated in 1956.
+Věra Hainzová (maiden name Bruneová) was born in Prague on 24 November 1930, and studied at the State School of Graphics in Prague under Professor Zdenek Balaš and Professor Petr Dillinger and at the Academy of Arts, Architecture and Design in Prague under Professor Antonín Kybal, where she successfully graduated in 1956.

 Hainzová began her artistic activity at the Centre for Folk Art Creation (ÚLUV, later called Krásná jizba) designing textile patterns.
 From 1958, she was employed for 44 years at the Bratři v triku cartoon studio, first in Prague in Klárov, later in Barrandov Studios.
 As an animator, she breathed life into dozens of cartoon characters in hundreds of films – the most famous is certainly the animated series The Mole by Zdeněk Miler, which gained international popularity.
 There are currently 49 Mole episodes.

-Hainzová expanded her rich artistic activity with illustrations of children's books and fairy tales on projected slides, such as Tales of the Old Raven, a Lappish fairy tale published in many language versions by the Artia publishing house, and What the Bunny Had for Dinner, published by Albatros.
+Hainzová expanded her rich artistic activity with illustrations of children's books and fairy tales on projected slides, such as Tales of the Old Raven, a Sámi fairy tale published in many language versions by the Artia publishing house, and What the Bunny Had for Dinner, published by Albatros.
 She also illustrated five classic fairy tales on slides.

 However, her largest complete work is a set of 83 watercolors of villas in the town of Dobřichovice, which she painted between 2000 and 2015.
 In it, she captured the villas of Dobřichovice before World War II, according to her memories from her youth.